ostasovskyi/causalClustering/README.md

 install.packages(c("igraph", "ggplot2", "Matrix"))
 ```

-The SDP engine requires `sdpt3r`.
-The spectral engine can be used for exploratory computation when SDP dependencies are unavailable, but the paper algorithms and approximation certificate use `engine = "sdp"`:
+The package can be installed and used without an SDP solver.
+The spectral engine provides a lightweight approximation for exploratory computation.
+It evaluates the same squared-bias objective after rounding, but it does not solve the semidefinite relaxation and does not provide the SDP lower bound or approximation certificate:

 ```r
 fit <- causal_clustering_algorithm1(